Author(s): Linda Wetzel, RN

 Nowadays, young women have adopted American practices of pumping breast milk and storing it for bottle feeding.

 Traditionally, infants and toddlers in many Southeast Asian countries have worn amulets or “protection strings” around their necks, wrists, or waists.
-A recent CDC report identified a case in which the likely source of lead exposure in a young child in the U.S. was a traditional amulet made in Cambodia with leaded beads that was worn by the child.
-Read more about
+A recent identified a case in which the likely source of lead exposure in a young child in the U.S. was a traditional amulet made in Cambodia with leaded beads that was worn by the child.
+Read more about Considering Lead and Other Heavy Metal Toxicities in the Evaluation of Nonspecific Symptoms.

 Child Rearing Practices